zaiisao/Documentation/en/Voice/effect_mixing_web.md

 - Loop: Sets whether to loop the audio mixing file and the number of times to play the file.

 ## Implementation
-Before proceeding, ensure that you have finished preparing the development environment.
+Before proceeding, ensure that you have prepared the development environment.
 See [Integrate the SDK](../../en/Voice/web_prepare.md) for more information.

 ```javascript
 // Set audio mixing options